StudentDataLabs/EmptyHousingInnovationLab/learning-resources/workshop.md

 Volunteers are encouraged to follow along point by point but also to explore the data for themselves.
 To learn more about R, the following books are useful: [R for Everyone](https://www.amazon.co.uk/Everyone-Advanced-Analytics-Graphics-Addison-Wesley/dp/0321888030), [Practical Data Science with R](https://www.amazon.co.uk/Practical-Data-Science-Nina-Zumel/dp/1617291560/ref=sr_1_1?s=books&ie=UTF8&qid=1477691407&sr=1-1&keywords=practical+data+science+with+r) and [R in Action](https://www.amazon.co.uk/Action-Data-Analysis-Graphics/dp/1617291382/ref=sr_1_1?s=books&ie=UTF8&qid=1477691440&sr=1-1&keywords=r+in+action).

 ## Workshop - Choropleth Mapping with QGIS
-In this brief tutorial you’ll learn how to create a choropleth map using QGIS.
+In this very brief introductory tutorial you’ll learn how to create a choropleth map using QGIS.
 You’ll use open data to create a thematic map displaying empty housing as a percentage of housing stock in London’s local authorities in 2015.
 Everyone loves a map.

 QGIS is a fantastic open source tool for GIS.
 The Empty Housing Lab takes place in a computer lab that already has QGIS installed but you can download it from the [QGIS site](http://www.qgis.org/en/site/forusers/download.html).